 This fun handbook includes information on finding 30 of the most commonly found wild plants in North America.
 You can find most of the plants in your nearest forest, park, and sometimes, even in your own backyard.
 In addition to identification information, the book includes clear instructions on how to best prepare these delicious wild foods with kid-friendly recipes like Puffball Kebabs, Chocolate Hazelnut Spread, and Wild Raspberry Muffins.

-I noticed that the maps were not always accurate.
+One note: I noticed that the maps were not always accurate.
 For instance, several plants that we regularly forage here in Minnesota were not shown as growing in our area.
 The maps are just small images of the world with the countries and parts of countries where they supposedly grow wild shown in one color.
 Still, they are helpful and I’ve never seen world maps for foraging info before (though the USDA North America maps are widely used.)

 The author is British, but the book is focused on North America.
 It appears that there is a similar book with a different cover that is sold in the UK.
 I don’t know if the plants covered are the same or not.
 The book struck me as British as I was reading it (for instance, we tend to say ramps instead of wild garlic and lambs quarters instead of goosefoot, and we don’t tend to use terms like hedgerows).
 I’m not sure how much experience the author has actually foraging here in the states, though he seems quite experienced foraging in the UK.
 That said, as someone who does forage here in the U.S., the book seemed quite accurate to me.